efogtech/endgame-trackball/ASSEMBLY.md

 Screw down the motherboard, and install the vibration motor.
 Almost done!

 ### Testing
-Now is a great moment to test your assembly — connect the battery cable, and then connect the USB cable.
-You should see a new input device in your system.
+Now is a great moment to test your assembly.
 Make sure it looks like this:

 ![final-step](./images/assembly/final-step.jpg)

+Connect the battery cable, and then connect the USB cable.
+You should see a new input device in your system.

 > [!TIP]
 > Please be aware that the motherboard will not get powered after connecting the battery.